 So you want to create a cannabis niche website, huh?
 Well, first of all, I commend your desire to espouse the benefits of cannabis–more folks need to be doing that.

 However, this is not 1996 so your competition is a bit stiffer than High Times magazine.
-You’ve got sites such as The Cannabist, The Kind, Weedhornand Leafly to compete with–and those are just the ones that popped in my head.
+You’ve got sites such as The Cannabist, The Kind and Leafly to compete with–and those are just the ones that popped in my head.
 I mean hell, even Snoop Dogg has his own site called Merry Jane.
 There ain’t no way you’re competing with that.

 But here’s the good news.
-You don’t have to compete to still have a dope ass weed site (and make a little money on the side).
+You don’t have to compete with these sites to create your own dope weed site and make money from your efforts–if you’re smart about it.
 Read on for some tips on how to create your first weed site, get your site noticed as well as the best cannabis affiliates to help your site stand out.

-Tip 1: Should you Create a Cannabis Blog?
+Tip 1: Should you Even Create a Cannabis Blog?

 Tip 2: How to Narrow Down a Cannabis Niche